wp-plugins/threewp-broadcast/readme.txt

 == Changelog ==

+= 17 20150216 =
+* Code: broadcasting_data now supplies new_child_created property.
+* Fix: Load translation javascript strings earlier.
+Credit Tobias.
+* Fix: Added JS check for unreferenced broadcast_blogs_to_hide variable.
+* Fix: Corrected Exception class in terms_and_taxonomies trait.
+* Fix: Javascript error on clicking child's "broadcasted by" link (for unlinking popup).
+Credit jaapbaardaap.
+See https://github.com/the-plainview/threewp_broadcast/issues/28
+* Fix: No taxonomy terms on the parent will clear the taxonomy on the child also.
+* Premium Pack Plugin: Added "Social Networks Auto Poster" forces SNAP to use the unique social settings on each blog
+* Premium Pack Plugin: Added "Find Some Unlinked Children" selectively find unlinked children to link.
+* Premium Pack Plugin: User & Blog Settings: Able to hide post bulk actions from users.

 = 16 20150116 =
 * Fix: Fixed autoloading error for specific web hosts.
 * Fix: Form actions were incorrect for some non-standard installations, causing forms to timeout.